-If femtomolar doses of CAPA impair chill tolerance in Drosophila and do so by inhibiting fluid and ion secretion in the Malpighian tubules, we predicted that they may do so via the NOS-cGMP-PKG pathway.
-In larval and adult mosquitoes (A. aegypti), low doses of cGMP $(10^{-9} \text{ to } 10^{-6} \text{ mol } 1^{-1})$ mimic the anti-diuretic effects of low doses of CAPA $(10^{-15} \text{ mol } 1^{-1})$, with maximal inhibition of secretion observed at $10^{-8} \text{ mol } 1^{-1}$ cGMP (Ionescu and Donini, 2012; Sajadi et al., 2018).
-In the case of larval mosquitoes, higher doses of cGMP $(10^{-3} \text{ mol } 1^{-1})$ induce a very modest (nonsignificant) increase in fluid secretion (Ionescu and Donini, 2012), while in adult mosquitoes no such stimulation could be induced with higher levels of cGMP (Sajadi et al., 2018).
-Accordingly, in the present study we tested whether similar low $(10^{-8} \text{ mol } 1^{-1})$ and high

-$(10^{-3} \text{ mol } 1^{-1})$ doses of cGMP could mimic these effects in Drosophila (Fig. 4).
-Although the effects of 10-8 mol 1-1 cGMP mirrored the effects of a low dose (10-15 mol l-1) of CAPA in Drosophila (reduced rates of fluid, Na+ and K+ secretion), 10-3 mol l-1 cGMP did not stimulate fluid secretion or induce kaliuresis.
-Indeed, exposure of D. melanogaster tubules to 10-3 mol 1-1 cGMP had no significant effects on tubule secretion rates, ion concentrations in the secreted fluids or rates of ion flux by the tubules (Fig. 4).
-Thus, the impact of cGMP on tubule secretion in adult Drosophila appears to mimic those observed in A. aegypti (Ionescu and Donini, 2012; Massaro et al., 2004; Sajadi et al., 2018), as well as many other insects, including beetles (Eigenheer et al., 2002; Wiehart et al., 2002) and hemipterans (Paluzzi and Orchard, 2006; Quinlan and O'Donnell, 1998).
-Our results support the idea that low doses of CAPA peptide slow rates of fluid secretion through cGMP signalling, since this second messenger mimicked the anti-diuretic activity of this neuropeptide.
-In larval A. aegypti, stimulatory effects of high doses of AedesCAPA-PVK-1 or high doses of cGMP can be reversed by addition of specific inhibitors of protein kinase A (Ionescu and Donini, 2012), which suggests that high levels of CAPA peptide may be pharmacological, inadvertently activating the signalling cascade that drives diuresis and thereby overwhelming any effects of cGMP.
+If femtomolar doses of CAPA impair chill tolerance in Drosophila and do so by inhibiting fluid and ion secretion in the Malpighian tubules, we predicted that they may do so via the NOS/cGMP/PKG pathway.
+In larval and adult mosquitoes (A. aegypti), low doses of cGMP (10-9) to 10^{-6} M) mimic the anti-diuretic effects of low doses of CAPA (10^{-15} M), with maximal inhibition of secretion observed at 10-8 M cGMP (Ionescu and Donini, 2012; Sajadi et al., 2018).
+In the case of larval mosquitoes, higher doses of cGMP (10-3 M) induce a very modest (nonsignificant) increase in fluid secretion (Ionescu and Donini, 2012), while in adult mosquitoes no such stimulation could be induced with higher levels of cGMP (Sajadi et al., 2018).
+Accordingly, in the present study we tested whether similar low (10^{-8} M) and high (10^{-3} M) doses of cGMP could mimic these effects in Drosophila (Figure 4).
+While the effects of 10-8 M cGMP mirrored the effects of a low dose (10-15 M) of CAPA in Drosophila (reduced rates of fluid, Na+ and K+ secretion), 10-3 M cGMP did not stimulate fluid secretion, nor did it induce kaliuresis.
+Indeed, exposure of D. melanogaster tubules to 10-3 M cGMP had no significant effects on tubule secretion rates, ion concentrations in the secreted fluids, nor rates of ion flux by the tubules (Figure 4).
+Thus, the impacts of cGMP on tubule secretion in adult Drosophila appear to mimic those observed in A. aegypti (Ionescu and Donini, 2012; Massaro et al., 2004; Sajadi et al., 2018) as well as many other insects including beetles (Eigenheer et al., 2002; Wiehart et al., 2002) and hemipterans (Paluzzi and Orchard, 2006; Quinlan and O'Donnell, 1998).
+Our results support the idea that low doses of CAPA peptide slow rates of fluid secretion through cGMP signaling, since this second messenger mimicked the anti-diuretic activity of this neuropeptide.
+In larval A. aegypti, stimulatory effects of high doses of AedesCAPA-PVK-1 or high doses of cGMP can be reversed through addition of specific inhibitors of protein kinase A (Ionescu and Donini, 2012), which suggests that high levels of CAPA peptide may be pharmacological, inadvertently activating the signaling cascade that drives diuresis and thereby overwhelming any effects of cGMP.
 As we did not observe diuretic effects following application of high titres of CAPA peptide in the present study, we were unable to test whether a similar effect can explain CAPA-induced diuresis in D. melanogaster.